Haur514/InfiniteVariety-/README.md

 cp {path-to-db}/*.db ./backend/db/
 docker compose up
 ```
-You can easily appreciate an optimized visualizer from [localhost:3080](http://localhost:3080)😄.
+You can easily appreciate the optimized visualizer from [localhost:3080](http://localhost:3080)😄.